-Plan monitoring involves:
+Plan monitoring involves the following activities:

-- Measuring progress in meeting the Plan's goals; and - Identifying trends that may influence planning objectives.
-Data related to these objectives should be collected and analyzed and indicators of demographic, economic, and planning trends should be monitored on an ongoing basis.
+- Measuring progress in meeting the Plan's goals and objectives - Identifying trends that may influence planning objectives and policies

-The Town Planning Department will develop an annual monitoring protocol so that Town departments capture and report relevant data.
-The indicators will be reviewed annually by the Planning Director and may be adjusted year-to-year as deemed necessary.
-A flow chart depicting a typical ongoing monitoring program and schedule may be found in Appendix A.
+Data related to Plan policies and objectives should be collected and analyzed on an ongoing basis along with indicators of demographic, economic, development and planning trends.
+The Town Planning Department will develop an routine monitoring protocol so that Town departments capture and report relevant data.
+Data collection activities must be consistent with available resources and staffing levels in the Town departments.
+The indicators and their associated data will be reviewed annually by the Planning Director and may be adjusted year-to-year as deemed necessary.
+The resulting information will form the basis of a biennial "Comprehensive Plan Review Report."
+The Planning Department will prepare the report and the Planning Board will consider its findings and make any recommendations for further study to the Town Board at the end of the first year.
+The Town

-This analysis will form the basis of the annual "Comprehensive Plan Report" to the Town Board.
-The report will be completed at the end of each year and may include a recommendation to initiate a Plan Review that could result in proposed amendments to the Plan.
+Board may initiate a review of individual polices or direct preparation of a Plan Review that could result in proposed amendments to the Plan.
+(Amended 09-08-15; BCPA-2014-01)